Use --upgrade if you want to update an existing installation to the latest version.

 Refer to the Runtimes feature documentation for more information.

-datalayer runtimes create python-simple-env --given-name k1 --credits-limit 3
+datalayer runtimes create python-cpu-env --given-name r1 --credits-limit 3

 Jupyter Runtimes